AndrewCopeland/my-zettelkasten/kasten/1603725828-puppet-dual-api-key-implementation.md

 /etc/init.d/puppetserver reload
 ```

-Now run `puppet agent -t` on the puppet agent node and the `/etc/conjur.identity` should be created with the correct `login` and `password`.
+Now run `puppet agent -t` on the puppet agent node and the `/etc/db.password` should contain the password of the db secret ID.

 ## Links